Risk management strategies and their role against fraud

 1. Establishment of acceptable risk thresholds: Organizations define and set clear boundaries for acceptable levels of risk.
 This involves determining the tolerable limits for various activities and transactions, helping establish a baseline against which potential fraudulent behaviour can be identified.

-2. Continuous monitoring for unusual patterns: An integral aspect of fraud risk management is constant vigilance for irregular patterns or behaviours identified through fraud risk scoring.
+2. Continuous monitoring for unusual patterns: An integral aspect of fraud risk management is constant vigilance for irregular patterns or behaviours identifies through fraud risk scoring.
 Through continuous monitoring, organizations can detect deviations from normal activities, enabling timely intervention and investigation into potential fraudulent incidents.

 3. Implementation of robust internal controls: Organizations reinforce their defences against fraud by establishing strong internal controls.
 These controls include policies, procedures, and checks that act as safeguards to prevent, detect, and respond to fraudulent activities.
 This may involve the segregation of duties, access controls, and regular audits to ensure the integrity of internal processes.